PaulPloumhans/Storefront-Backend/README.md

 ### 2. DB Creation and Migrations

+In order to create the Postgres database, first create the user by running in the psql command line:
+`CREATE USER storefront_user with password '7kJ3DDpqnHe3Qx';`
+Then create the tables for development and testing `CREATE DATABASE storefront_backend;`
+`CREATE DATABASE storefront_backend_test;`
+Finally, grant `storefront_user` access to these tables `GRANT ALL PRIVILEGES ON DATABASE storefront_backend TO storefront_user;` `GRANT ALL PRIVILEGES ON DATABASE storefront_backend_test TO storefront_user;`

+To run the migration up on the dev environment, run `db-migrate up`
+To run the migration up test on the test environment, run `db-migrate up -e test`
+To run the migrations down, substitute `down`for `up`.

 Now that you have the structure of the databse outlined, it is time to create the database and migrations.
 Add the npm packages dotenv and db-migrate that we used in the course and setup your Postgres database.
 If you get stuck, you can always revisit the database lesson for a reminder.

 You must also ensure that any sensitive information is hashed with bcrypt.
 If any passwords are found in plain text in your application it will not pass.